On contact cosmetic surgery: Background and preliminary result

-Here are some results for the smooth cosmetic surgery conjecture that will be useful for us.
-Recently Hanselman used Heegaard Floer invariants to prove the conjecture for the most general class of knots and surgery coefficients. \begin{theorem} [Hanselman, 2023 \cite{Han}] If $K$ is a non-trivial knot in $S^3$ and $S^3_{K}(r) \cong S^3_K(r')$, then we have the following: \begin{itemize} \item The pair of slopes {$r,r'$} are either {$\pm2$} or {$\pm \frac{1}{n}$} for some positive integer $n$; \item if {$r,r'$} are {$\pm2$} then $g(K)=2$ \end{itemize} \end{theorem}
+Recently, Hanselman used Heegaard Floer invariants to prove the cosmetic surgery conjecture for most classes of knots and surgery coefficients. \begin{theorem} [Hanselman, 2023 \cite{Hanselman2023}] If $K$ is a non-trivial knot in $S^3$ and $S^3_{K}(r) \cong S^3_K(r')$, then we have the following: \begin{itemize} \item The pair of slopes {$r,r'$} are either {$\pm2$} or {$\pm \frac{1}{n}$} for some positive integer $n$; \item if {$r,r'$} are {$\pm2$} then $g(K)=2$ \end{itemize} \end{theorem}

+Even more recently, we have further restrictions on cosmetic surgeries. \begin{theorem}[Daemi, Lidman, and Miller Eismeier, 2024 \cite{DaemiEismeierLidman24pre}] For a non-trivial knot $K$ in $S^3$, $1/n$ surgery on $K$ is not orientation preserving diffeomorphic to $-1/n$ surgery for any $n\not=0$. \end{theorem}

+The two theorems above imply that one only needs to check if $2$ and $-2$ surgery on a knot results in diffeomorphic manifolds.

-The Ozsv\'{a}th-Szab\'{o} concordance invariant for a knot, $\tau$, gives a bound on classical invariants for Legendrian knots and Ni and Wu gave a restriction on this invariant for cosmetic surgery on the knot.
-We state these results here. \begin{theorem}[Plamenevskaya 2004, \cite{Pla} Thm 1] For a Legendrian knot $L$ in $(S^3,\xi_{std})$,
+Plamenevskaya showed that the Ozsv\'{a}th-Szab\'{o} concordance invariant for a knot, $\tau$, gives a bound on classical invariants for Legendrian knots and Ni and Wu gave a restriction on this invariant for cosmetic surgery on the knot.
+We state these results here. \begin{theorem}[Plamenevskaya 2004, \cite{Plamenevskaya2004}] For a Legendrian knot $L$ in $(S^3,\xi_{std})$,

 \end{theorem}